vduce/randa-kassis-website/public/articles/article30.md

 We notice, then, that associating divinity with certain grandiose terms does little to help individuals distinguish between illusion and experience.
 It impedes the pursuit of a more profound understanding—one that transcends demons, sorcerers, and deities altogether.
 These exalted terms form a linguistic barrier that obstructs our conscious will to examine history and its ailments, and to craft new frameworks that address our biological and psychological needs, without necessarily clashing with collective values.

 Thus, control over individuals is often exercised through linguistic pathways embedded in memory, becoming automatic responses devoid of empirical grounding.
-If one asks, “Who is God?”, the answer often arrives instantly—yet it is usually empty of analysis.
+If one asks, 'Who is God?', the answer often arrives instantly—yet it is usually empty of analysis.
 God has become the ready answer for anyone who cannot, or will not, engage their mind.